FilecoinFoundationWeb/filecoin-foundation/src/content/blog/new-wave-9-developer-grant-recipients.md

 ---
 title: New Wave 9 Developer Grant Recipients
+slug: new-wave-9-developer-grant-recipients
 created-on: 2023-04-21T07:31:38.800Z
 updated-on: 2023-04-21T07:31:38.800Z
 published-on: 2023-04-21T07:33:56.200Z
-f_author: Filecoin Foundation
+featured: false
-f_description: "The Filecoin Foundation and Protocol Labs award funding on a monthly basis to critical development projects to foster a more robust and efficient decentralized web through the Filecoin ecosystem. "
+description: "The Filecoin Foundation and Protocol Labs award funding on a monthly basis to critical development projects to foster a more robust and efficient decentralized web through the Filecoin ecosystem. "
-f_featured: false
-f_image:
+image:
   url: /assets/images/image-c-17.png
   alt: null
-f_post-date: 2021-08-30T00:00:00.000Z
-tags: blog
-layout: "[blog].html"
-slug: new-wave-9-developer-grant-recipients
-date: 2023-10-20T16:26:40.741Z
+recommended-posts: []
+metadata: null
 ---

 The Filecoin Foundation and Protocol Labs award funding on a monthly basis to critical development projects to foster a more robust and efficient decentralized web through the Filecoin ecosystem.
 You can learn more about the DevGrants [here](https://github.com/markg85/devgrants/blob/IPFS-support-in-FFmpeg-based-media-players/open-grants/open-proposal-IPFS-support-in-FFmpeg-based-media-players.md).

 For Wave 9, we’ve reviewed and awarded the following projects aligned with our strategic goals in providing a healthier ecosystem.